Rome Closed City

 Soumoy, Margaux.
 “Drop the Baby; Put a Veil on the Broad!” – Marisa Pavan’s Story, FriesenPress, 2021, p.
 45

-On November 15, 1947, the Pierangeli family celebrated the birth of an unexpected new member: an adorable, third baby girl named Patrizia much favored by Luigi who would grow up to become as beautiful and talented as her older sisters.
+On November 15, 1947, the Pierangeli family celebrated the unexpected birth of a new member: an adorable, third baby girl named Patrizia, much favored by Luigi, who would grow up to become as beautiful and talented as her older sisters.
 She would also have a particular connection to Marisa who would spend the golden years of her youth raising her and taking care of her.

 Both twins were average students and had attended the same elementary school.
-While Anna was sent to an art school after spending two years doing her schooling at home because of the pleurisy she had caught during the war, Marisa was sent to the strictest high school in Rome, the Liceo Torquato Tasso, where she studied History, literature, Greek and Latin, and where she developed a strong taste for classicism that would later define her unique personality.
+While Anna was sent to an art school after spending two years doing her schooling at home because of the pleurisy she had caught during the war, Marisa was sent to the strictest high school in Rome, the Torquato Tasso high school, where she studied History, literature, Greek, and Latin, and where she developed a strong taste for classicism that would later define her unique personality.
+Marisa also had the opportunity during her teenage years to spend some time in the luxurious house (now a museum) of her maternal great uncle Giuseppe Cesarini, notary of Fossombrone, who educated her on History and art just like a pygmalion and whose connection with his grandniece made the latter grow extremely fond of him and consider him a second father.

-The big twist of fate of the Pierangeli family’s life occurred during the spring of 1948.
+The big twist of fate of the Pierangeli family’s life occurred in the spring of 1948.
 One day, Luigi visited silent Italian actress Elena Caterina “Rina” Catardi (known as Rina De Liguoro) in her apartment, which he had built himself, as she was experiencing water issues.
 Anna, who only had eyes for her father, accompanied him.
-As soon as she entered the apartment, the innocent fifteen-year-old girl with the angelic face immediately caught the attention of Russian-born French director Leonid Moguilevsky (known as Léonide Moguy), friend of De Liguoro, who was spending time in Rome with his wife and daughter.
+As soon as she entered the apartment, the innocent 15-year-old girl with the angelic face immediately caught the attention of Russian-born French director Leonid Moguilevsky (Léonide Moguy), friend of De Liguoro, who was spending time in Rome with his wife and daughter.

 “After nine years of looking for a young leading actress for a film I have written with Marcel Achard…!
 That’s her!
-That’s her!”, Moguy said right in front of Anna and Luigi.
+That’s her!”, Moguy said right in front of Anna and her father.

 Disoriented by the situation, Anna didn’t say a word, and Luigi, jealous and unwilling to get involved in anything related to show-business, grabbed his daughter and went back home.

-“May I have a look at you?”, asked De Sica after touching Anna’s shoulder.
-Once again, Anna’s eyes stared at the intimidating figure, and no sound came out of her mouth.
+“May I have a look at you?”, De Sica asked after touching Anna’s shoulder.
+Once again, Anna’s eyes could barely stare at the intimidating figure, and no sound came out of her mouth.

-“A friend of mine coming from Paris named Léonide Moguy is looking for a young leading actress for his film, and I do think you are the only one who can play that part!”, continued De Sica.
+“A friend of mine coming from Paris named Léonide Moguy is looking for a young leading actress for his film, and I do think you are the only one who can play that part!”, he continued.

 “I will let you make this film only if you become the very best of them all… Otherwise it’s over for you.”, Luigi told his daughter.

-Written by Moguy and Alfred Machard with the collaboration of Paola Ojetti, Oreste Biancoli and Giuseppe Berto for Rizzoli and Giuseppe Amato, Tomorrow Is Too Late (Original title: Domani è troppo tardi) tells the dramatic though happy-ending story of teenage schoolgirl Mirella Giusti (Anna) who discovers love and desire with her boyfriend Franco Berardi (Gino Leurini) while being enrolled in a very strict and conservative Catholic school.
-Arguments between the older and younger generations of professors (one of them being played by De Sica himself) do serve the purpose of Moguy’s neorealist film of post-war Italy to promote a more down-to-earth and sincere education for youngsters, while giving them joy and hope for the future after the trauma of such a tough historical and social past.
+Written by Moguy and Alfred Machard with the collaboration of Paola Ojetti, Oreste Biancoli, and Giuseppe Berto for Rizzoli and Giuseppe Amato, Tomorrow Is Too Late tells the dramatic though happy-ending story of teenage schoolgirl Mirella Giusti (Anna) who discovers love and desire with her boyfriend Franco Berardi (Gino Leurini) while being enrolled in a very strict and conservative Catholic school.
+Arguments between the older and younger generations of professors (one of them played by De Sica himself) do serve the purpose of Moguy’s neorealist film of post-war Italy to promote a more down-to-earth and sincere education for youngsters, while giving them joy and hope for the future after the trauma of such a tough historical and social past.

-Released in 1950 through Ente Nazionale Industrie Cinematografiche (ENIC) and RKO Radio Films SpA, Tomorrow Is Too Late was an immediate success in Italy and was rewarded with six awards, including Migliore Attrice Protagonista for Anna who also won the Silver Ribbon from the 1951 Sindacato Nazionale Giornalisti Cinematografici Italiani.
+Released in 1950 through Ente Nazionale Industrie Cinematografiche (ENIC) and RKO Radio Films SpA, Tomorrow Is Too Late was an immediate success in Italy and was rewarded with six awards, including Best Actress for Anna who also won the Silver Ribbon from the 1951 Sindacato Nazionale Giornalisti Cinematografici Italiani.

-Shortly after Teresa, Anna was then offered the part of Luisa in Moguy’s sequel of Tomorrow Is Too Late entitled Tomorrow Is Another Day (Original title: Domani è un altro giorno).
-Directed and written by Moguy with the collaboration of Domenico Meccoli, Oreste Biancoli, Sara Gasco and Giorgio Prosperi for Excelsa Film, Tomorrow Is Another Day is a three-part dark drama built in flashbacks that focuses on the tragic life stories of Giulia (Anna Maria Ferrero), an old widow (Rina De Liguoro) and Luisa (Anna) that pushed all three of them to attempt suicide, the old widow being the only one whose attempt had succeeded in provoking her death.
-These stories aim at preventing the film’s main opening and closing character Linda (Linda Gore) from committing suicide and the film is also Moguy’s personal way of telling the world that life is worth living, especially after the recent horrors of the war.
+Shortly after Teresa, Anna was then offered the part of Luisa in Moguy’s sequel of Tomorrow Is Too Late entitled Tomorrow Is Another Day.
+Directed and written by Moguy with the collaboration of Domenico Meccoli, Oreste Biancoli, Sara Gasco, and Giorgio Prosperi for Excelsa Film, Tomorrow Is Another Day is a three-part dark drama built in flashbacks that focuses on the tragic life stories of Giulia (Anna Maria Ferrero), an old widow (Rina De Liguoro), and Luisa (Anna) that pushed all three of them to attempt suicide, the old widow being the only one whose suicide attempt ended up being ‘successful’.
+These stories aim at preventing the film’s main opening and closing character Linda (Linda Gore) from committing suicide, and the film is also Moguy’s personal way of telling the world that life is worth living, especially after the recent horrors of the war.
 Shot in Rome, the film was released in 1951 through Minerva Film.

-For the Pierangeli family, the year 1950 ended with the unfortunate passing of Luigi whose health had progressively deteriorated over the years after he was bitten by a mosquito during the interlude of his three years working in the Sardinian swamps, and the year 1951 opened on an exciting note for Anna who was now awaited on the other side of the Atlantic ocean to pursue her Hollywood film career, but not for Marisa who remained heartbroken for a while at the idea of leaving her beloved Italy, friends and entire life behind.
+For the Pierangeli family, the year 1950 ended with the unfortunate passing of Luigi whose health had progressively deteriorated over the years after he was bitten by a mosquito during the interlude of his three years working in the Sardinian swamps, and the year 1951 opened on an exciting note for Anna who was now awaited on the other side of the Atlantic ocean to pursue her Hollywood film career.
+Marisa, though, remained heartbroken for a while at the idea of leaving her beloved Italy, friends, and entire life behind.

 Just a Joke